fndvit/mds-udg-viz-i-dgcp-hackathon/README.md

 **Deliverables:**

-* An algorithm to identify hotspots/coldspots from team gerbils 🐹 input data
+* An algorithm to identify hotspots/coldspots (significant geographic clusters) from team gerbils 🐹 input data
 * Possible uses for the feature
-* Wireframes of an interface to
+* Wireframes of an interface to display the hotspots for a researcher

 ### 🎨 Country summaries